OneHandedPirate/WebtronicsTask/README.md

     REDIS_DB - redis database<br>
     SECRET_KEY - secret key (used for creation and verification JWT tokens)<br>
     JWT_EXPIRATION_TIME - JWT token expiration time (in minutes)<br>
-    POSTS_PER_PAGE - int value used for pagination
+    PER_PAGE - int value used for pagination
     * If you don't plan to use real database and redis server and use docker I suggest using the following values in `.env`:<br>
         POSTGRES_USER - postgres<br>
         POSTGRES_PASSWORD - postgres<br>